 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-2. Plan effectively for a robotics and automation system extension group project that extends foundation automation skills and knowledge.
+- Plan effectively for a robotics and automation system extension group project.

 1 Please refer here more information on student contribution amounts.

 2 Information on eligibility and Approved Pathway courses can be found here

 3 Please refer here for eligibility for HECS-HELP

 4 Please refer here for eligibility for FEE-HELP

 Please note: international students should refer to this page to get an indicative course cost.

 Tutorials and project sessions: 3 hours per week